NigeleM/Turtle/README.md

 I was developing a package for it.
 I had developed a successful package that could run when you click a *.t file. the timestamp file was able to determine was file had been clicked and then tell the interpreter to run that file.
+Package was for MacOs, had not tested a windows version of it.